 - 28.4.1 Family 2 includes Competition Turns and Rolling Turns.
 This section describes rules common to both types of turns. - 28.4.2 There must be a constant rate of turn.
-If the rate of turn changes, deduct no more than one (1) point per variation. - 28.4.3 Make no downgrade for the effects of wind on a turn. - 28.4.4 Turn direction is up to the competitor provided any X axis entry and exit lines are flown in the correct direction.
+Deduct for each variation. - 28.4.3 Make no downgrade for the effects of wind on a turn. - 28.4.4 Turn direction is up to the competitor provided any X axis entry and exit lines are flown in the correct direction.